ModelOriented/DALEX-docs/README.md

 # DALEX Stories

-Examples and documentation for Descriptive mAchine Learning EXplanations (package [DALEX](https://pbiecek.github.io/DALEX/) ).
+Examples and documentation for moDel Agnostic Language for Exploration and eXplanation (package [DALEX](https://pbiecek.github.io/DALEX/) ).

 See the rendered version https://pbiecek.github.io/DALEX_docs/